 Balance is one of the fundamental principles of visual arts, and it is equally important in logo design.
 A well-balanced logo lends the image a certain power and impact.
 But what do we mean by a balanced logo?
 Basically, a balanced logo is one with a well-adjusted composition.
 This means the composition is arranged in a manner that feels just right.
 Such a composition not only has a stable quality but is also aesthetically pleasing.
-A balanced logo may have multiple focal points that demand your attention, but this attraction is never so imbalanced that you cannot see the other elements.
+A balanced logo or symmetrical logo may have multiple focal points that demand your attention, but this attraction is never so imbalanced that you cannot see the other elements.

 Balance Is The Key To Visual Success Of An Image

 Typically, the concept of balance stems from the set of gestalt visual theories.
 According to this theory, our mind always organizes information in groups or patterns, which can be called ‘composition’.
 A well-balanced composition will be naturally pleasing to the eye because it will feel stable and right.
-This is why it is important for logo designers to consciously incorporate balance and perfect symmetry in their logos.
+This is why it is important for logo designers to consciously incorporate balance and perfect order in logos.
 And to achieve this end, we need to pay attention to both sides of our logo; the negative space and the positive space.
 When all of the elements of a brand icon fit together to form a cohesive whole, we say the balance has been achieved.

 Dangers Of An Unbalanced Brand Icon

-The dangers of an unbalanced logo are as many as the benefits of a balanced one.
+The dangers of an abstract logo are as many as the benefits of a balanced one.
 For one, an unbalanced composition can cause visual tension in design.
 This is something no designer wants because a visual tension will lead to a missing out of information on the viewer’s part.
 As designers, we want our logos to convey certain messages.
-For example, if you lead a mindfulness fitness group, you want your logo to convey a certain serenity, wholesomeness, and strength.
+For example, if you lead a mindfulness fitness group, you want your health and fitness logo to convey a certain serenity, wholesomeness, and strength.
 However, a tensed composition can undo these very messages and lead to the wrong interpretation.
 Unless an unbalanced composition is specifically working on the message you want to convey, it will seldom be the right choice.

 Today, we are going to analyze the principle of balance with respect to Fitness logos.
 We will go through the different ways of creating this compositional stability, and see what fits our logo the best.